(Corrections + updates have been made)

 Pause + Breathe + Focus on Personal + Collective Resurrection Embodiment

 So whether you're tired or energetic, clueless or confident, glad or grieving, determined or doubtful.
 No matter what, the Spirit (Ruach) reminds us that Yeshua's love will always invite, command, and promise: "Come to Me...
 I will give you rest."
 A soul rest that calls us to tend to ourselves + our relationships + our things from the inside out, as trustees of our divine birthright gifts.

 Breathe in deeply your belovedness.
 Breathe out the Beloved's devotion to your bewilderment + belonging.

 Adapted from Chronological Aspects of the Life of Christ by Harold W. Hoehner.
 Copyright 1977 by The Zondervan Corporation; 1973, 1974 by Dallas Theological Seminary.
 Used by permission of The Zondervan Corporation.

 Subscribe & Listen to my Soul Care Podcasts:

 Soul Care Boutique

-LEAVE A COMMENT: What grips your heart the most about Jesus' loyalty and focus in His last and busy week?
+LEAVE A COMMENT: What grips your heart the most about Yeshua's loyalty + focus in His last and busy week?
 He was on Abba's mission to unswervingly love us.